Mathématique: Chapter 55

 “Yeah,” Young said.
 “I’ll head them off at the pass.”

 Young had started out watching Jackson, watching the man set up an array of candles, watching him turn down the lights, strike match after match.
-He watched him get up on the gurney where Vala was sitting.
-Watched him cross his legs and reach out, both of his hands opening into empty air so that no one could ever ever do anything but take them.
+He watched him climb onto the gurney where Vala sat.
+Watched him cross his legs and reach out, his hands opening into empty air.

-But, eventually, it got too hard to watch Jackson.
+But it got too hard to watch Jackson.

-So Young switched to watching Vala.
+Young switched to watching Vala.

-“No,” Jackson said again.
-“Don’t evaluate it yet.
-You can’t see all of it.
+“Don’t evaluate,” Jackson said.
+“You can’t see all of it.
 I can tell you it wasn’t you.
 And it wasn’t.
 But don’t—”

 “Don’t evaluate?”
-Vala said, her voice rising.
+Vala demanded.

 At the fourth memory, Young had watched Vala yank her hands away from Jackson midway through.
 He’d watched her face as she asked Jackson to leave after the seventh.

-“Vala,” Jackson whispered.
+“Vala,” Jackson said.

 “My name is Q’tesh,” she hissed, venomous, powerful, bitter, afraid.

-“No it’s not,” Jackson said, gently.
+“No it’s not,” Jackson said gently.
 “Of course it’s not.”

-And then Young—couldn’t watch Vala anymore.
+And Young couldn’t watch Vala anymore.

-So he started watching Lam.
+So he watched Lam.

 Young wasn’t sure why he was here.